nils-s/z-camp-2022-application/docs/index.md

 ### Terraform

-Still a nice tool :) Different providers for "normal" Azure and Azure AD were a bit surprising, but that is only a minor technical detail, apart from that there were no surprises.
+Still a nice tool :smiley: Different providers for "normal" Azure and Azure AD were a bit surprising, but that is only a minor technical detail, apart from that there were no surprises.

 ### Helm